TalaoDAO/oidc4vc-server/docs/source/contents.rst

 `Wikipedia <https://en.wikipedia.org/wiki/Multi-factor_authentication>`_ : "Multi-factor authentication is an authentication method in which a computer user is granted access only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something the user and only the user knows), possession (something the user and only the user has), and inherence (something the user and only the user is).
 Two-factor authentication (also known as 2FA) is a type, or subset, of multi-factor authentication.
 It is a method of confirming users' claimed identities by using a combination of two different factors: 1) something they know, 2) something they have, or 3) something they are."

-The Talao Relay uses two-factors authentification.
-Dynamic passwords – machine generated, random numbers that are used once to authenticate.
-Every time an end user wants to login, he enters his usual static password and a machine generated password (named secret code).
+Dynamic passwords (named secret code) are random numbers that are used once to authenticate.
+Every time an end user wants to login, he enters his usual static password and a secret code sent in real time by Email or by short messages on the user's Phone.
-The dynamic password is received on the user's Email or Phone(sms) provided for registration.
+The secret code lifetime is 3 minutes.

 Dynamic passwords are convenient because they don’t have to be remembered, and because the password is never the same, they serve as a major roadblock for hackers who may be looking to break into user accounts.

-.. note:: By default at setup the static password is 'identity' and dynamic passwords (named codes) are sent by email.
-Once logged, one can change the static password and choose sms to receive dynamic passwords.
+.. note:: By default at setup the static password is 'identity' and scret code are sent by email.
+Once logged, one can change the static password and choose sms to receive your secret code on your phone.

 Decentralized Identity vs Centralized